JayceLowry/408-M5.2/README.md

 **Article Text**: The original site placed line breaks between text to have the appearance of paragraphs.
 To make the site navigable by a screen reader, paragraphs need to be marked with `<p>` tags.

 **Navigation Menu**: The original site wraps the navigation bar with `<div>` with a "nav" class.
 To improve accessibility here, we can use `<nav>` instead of `<div>`.

+### Images
+To make the images screen-reader accessible, `alt` and `title` attributes can be added describing the image contents.